tanpv/minimal-mistakes/2017-10-17-scrapy-tutorial.md

 <!--more-->

 ## Part 1 : scrape titles, links, score in one page

 ![2017-10-20_21-31-44](/assets\images\2017-10-20_21-31-44.jpg)

-One of my favorite place on Reddit is funny image, you could access at  [https://www.reddit.com/r/funny/](https://www.reddit.com/r/funny/) .
+One of my favorite on Reddit is funny image page, you could access at  [https://www.reddit.com/r/funny/](https://www.reddit.com/r/funny/) .
 First part of this tutorial will explain how to scrape the link, title and score from above link.

-## Shell commands : understanding how to extract data
+## Shell commands : understanding web page

 Scrapy framework include a very handy tool called `shell    `  .
 With `shell` you could try to fetch url, then try to extract data from `response` object.
 To access `shell` , from command prompt typing in `scrapy shell` , now the shell ready to accept your commands.